zarf-dev/proposals/0026-enhanced-state-management/README.md

 - Deploying with variables, values, namespace overrides, and per-chart overrides, then deploying with `--reuse-config`, confirming the prior config is reused without being printed; explicitly override one input and confirm the other stored inputs remain unchanged.
 - Attempting `--reuse-config` against legacy or otherwise missing config state, confirming the command fails before running actions or changing cluster resources.
 - Interrupting a `zarf package deploy`/`zarf package remove` with `SIGINT`, confirming a `Cancelled` package event is appended and the in-progress component's `LastEvent` is set to `Cancelled`.
-- Deploying a package twice with identical configuration produces the same `ConfigDigest` on both events; changing `SetVariables` or `Values` between deploys produces a different `ConfigDigest`.
+- Deploying a package twice with identical configuration produces the same `ConfigDigest` on both events; changing `SetVariables`, `Values`, or `OptionalComponents` between deploys produces a different `ConfigDigest`.
-- Removing a package twice (redeploying between removals) with identical `Values` produces the same `ConfigDigest` on both Remove events; changing `Values` between removals produces a different `ConfigDigest`.
+- Removing a package twice (redeploying between removals) with identical config produces the same `ConfigDigest` on both Remove events; changing `Values` or `OptionalComponents` between removals produces a different `ConfigDigest` and processes only the selected deployed components.
+- (optionally) An interactive deploy that accepts one optional component and declines another stores equivalent include/exclude selectors; a later noninteractive `--reuse-config` deploy selects the same components. (note this may be deferred due to there not being an interactive test harness today)

 ### Graduation Criteria